gj52/HugoSample/README.md

 - splitted config for site and theme
 - added light and dark theme
 - added CSP
+- added the new template functons of version 0.112

 OK, most content is in German, but this does not matter to see how it works.
-Sometimes I verify the generated files (HTML, XML, JSON etc..) to have correct outputs.
+I verify the generated files (HTML, XML, JSON etc..) to have correct outputs.

 ---